 8.5/10

 Volkswagen set out to make a slightly sleeker but still chiseled mass of an SUV, and it achieved that with the Atlas Cross Sport.
 It's a nice-looking SUV that avoids any styling gimmicks.
-Plus, in a class of SUVs that are all relatively lackluster to pilot, the Cross Sport stands out as the one that's actually nice to drive.
+Plus, in a class full of SUVs that are relatively lackluster to pilot, the Cross Sport stands out as one that's actually nice to drive.

 Which Atlas Cross Sport does Edmunds recommend?